Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: While there was a "Mortar bag packs in Virtual Arsenal yes/no" parameter it was never implemented
 - Fixed: Ammo point/ammo load marker was gone
 - Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in upcoming patch prevents using createVehicleLocal)
+- Changed: Removed all createVehicleLocal occurences for upcoming BI security change, see above)

 3.99s
 ADDED: Livonia (Contact expansion) version (WIP)